Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Implications for train pricing

+Another implication of the counterfactual invariance assumption is that the pricing strategies of competitors remain fixed.
+Thus, our counterfactuals provide partial equilibrium outcomes that isolate the effect of pricing strategy changes on revenue, load, and welfare.
+Importantly, the microfoundation of the demand model (Appendix \ref{app:microfoundation}) allows us to quantify the compensating adjustments in competitors’ prices that would exactly offset these gains or losses.

+Lastly, the counterfactual invariance overlooks potential substitutions over time: the demand for other iDTGV trains departing just before or after the train under consideration may change following price changes for that specific train.
+This concern is nonetheless mitigated by the fact that there is only one iDTGV train per day for each of the six routes we consider.

-Finally, regarding information available to the revenue managers, we consider two scenarios: \begin{enumerate} \item (Complete information) Revenue managers fully know the expected demand for each train.
-Thus, they observe $\eps$, $b_T(\cdot)$, $\xi_{aT}$ and $\xi_{bT}$ for each train $T$; \item (Incomplete information) Revenue managers observe $\eps$, $b_T(\cdot)$, $(X_{aT},X_{bT},W_T)$ but only $f_{\xi_{aT},\xi_{bT}|X_{aT},X_{bT},W_T}$.
-As time goes by, revenue managers update their information on $(\xi_{aT},\xi_{bT})$ according to Bayes' rule. \end{enumerate} The complete information case should be seen as a benchmark.
-It is useful in particular to quantify the value of information and contrast the gains of revenue management in both complete and incomplete information set-ups.
+As regards information available to the revenue managers, we consider two scenarios: \begin{enumerate} \item (Complete information) Revenue managers fully know the expected demand for each train.
+Put differently, they observe $\eps$, $s_m(\cdot)$, $\xi_{am}$ and $\xi_{bm}$ for each train $m$; \item (Incomplete information) Revenue managers observe $\eps$, $s_m(\cdot)$, $(X_{am},X_{bm},W_m)$ but only $f_{\xi_{am},\xi_{bm}|X_{am},X_{bm},W_m}$.
+As time goes by, revenue managers update their information on $(\xi_{am},\xi_{bm})$ according to Bayes' rule. \end{enumerate} The complete information case should be seen as a benchmark.
+It is especially useful to quantify the value of information and contrasts the gains of revenue management in both complete and incomplete information setups.
 The case of incomplete information is probably more realistic.
-In this scenario, revenue managers know the pattern of $b_T(\cdot)$ over time for each train, but do not know exactly the aggregate demand for each destination ($\xi_{aT}$ and $\xi_{bT}$).
-Assuming $b_T(\cdot)$ to be known makes especially sense if $b_T(\cdot)$ does not depend on $T$, in which case revenue managers may have learned how consumers arrive over time from previous observations.

-If the scenario of incomplete information holds in practice, the differences between counterfactual and observed revenues ones shall be interpreted as potential gains (or losses) of the optimal revenue management under different constraints compared to the actual ones.
-Hereafter, we use exponents $c$ and $i$ to specify the two information set-ups.
-For instance, $R_u^c$ refers to the counterfactual optimal revenue under uniform pricing and complete information.
+In this scenario, revenue managers know price elasticities and the pattern of $s_m(\cdot)$ over time for each train, but do not know exactly the aggregate demand for each destination ($\xi_{am}$ and $\xi_{bm}$).
+Assuming $s_m(\cdot)$ to be known makes particular sense if $s_m(\cdot)$ does not depend on $m$, in which case revenue managers may have learned how consumers arrive over time from previous observations.
+If the scenario of incomplete information holds in practice, the differences between counterfactual and observed revenues shall be interpreted as potential revenue gains (or losses) of the optimal revenue management under different constraints compared to the actual ones.